750, 585, and 417 Gold Markings on Jewelry and What They Mean

 But there's more to know about gold markings on jewelry.
 These letters and numbers indicate an item's purity.
 They stand for different varieties of gold, and some varieties are worth more than others.

 Isn't your ring or necklace pure gold?
 If not, how much gold is in it?
 If your piece is stamped with other markings, then what do they mean?
 Keep reading to find out.

-Mixing gold with other metals can change it's color too.
+Mixing gold with other metals can change its color.
 Pure gold is yellow.
-Yet, gold jewelry can be white or silver, red or rose, and green or lime instead.
+Yet gold jewelry can be white or silver, red or rose, and green or lime instead.